giggio/poshfiles/README.md

 I use "vi mode" on my shells.
 If you don't know what this is or don't want it you should disable it.
-Just comment the line that says `Set-PSReadlineOption -EditMode Vi`.
+Just comment the line that says `Set-PSReadlineOption -EditMode Vi` and the lines that follow it with `Set-PSReadlineKeyHandler`.

 If you want to be super fast on the command line and also when typing in a text editor, then you should learn vi, vim and vi mode.
 Just search for it and you will find more info.

 ## Notes on fonts
 You need a powerline enabled font to get everything to display properly.
 The only one I have found